 ii Taxation of successions and gifts

-IHT rates vary between zero per cent and 48 per cent (including surcharge), depending on the amount transferred and the relationship between the parties.
+IHT rates vary between zero and 48 per cent (including surcharge) depending on the amount transferred and the relationship between the parties.

-Exemptions of IHT apply in the following cases:
+Exemptions to IHT apply in the following cases:

 - on the portion those in the direct bloodline are entitled to under the intestacy rules;